flatironinstitute/nemos/docs/installation.md

 After creating you virtual environment, follow one of the following sections below, depending on whether you need GPU support or not:
 ### CPU Installation

-To install `nemos` on a system without a GPU, run this command from within your activated environment,
+To install NeMoS on a system without a GPU, run this command from within your activated environment,

 **For macOS/Linux users:**
  ```bash